ProstoKSI/django-weed/README.rst

 django-weed
 ===========

 This project provides `Weed-FS <https://code.google.com/p/weed-fs/>`_ integration with Django by giving model field.
+Works with Python 2 and Python 3 with Django 1.8+

 Dependencies
 ============